Saturday, April 14, 2018

 Chronic Obstructive Pulmonary Disease (COPD) Session

-- Describe long-term management strategies that may reduce COPD-related hospital readmissions
+- Utilize long-term treatment strategies to reduce hospital readmissions for COPD exacerbations

 A detailed disclosure for all persons in control of content, including faculty presenters, will be provided at the live event.